opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 ## Creating a Maven Project
-Like the creation of a JAR file, OSGi bundles can be easily created using a standard maven project.
+Like the creation of a JAR file, OSGi bundles can be easily created using a standard Maven project.
 It is important to note that the project needs to add a build plugin to generate the necessary OSGi metadata.
 Plugin implementors can therefore begin by creating a simple maven project.
 In the following example, we assume that the plugin project has the group id org.osc.example, and the artifact id `example-manager-impl`.

 ### The bnd-maven-plugin
-The **bnd-maven-plugin** uses the bnd library to generate an OSGi manifest for your maven project.
+The **bnd-maven-plugin** uses the bnd library to generate an OSGi manifest for your Maven project.
 It will also generate other OSGi metadata, such as Declarative Services component descriptors.
 Adding the **bnd-maven-plugin** to your project is simple.
 By default, the plugin binds to the processclasses lifecycle phase of your build using the following configuration:
 ```xml
 <plugin>